JL1709/Philosophers/README.md

 # Philosophers

-This repo provides a programm called "philo" that simulates a modified [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) using threads an mutexes.
+This repo provides a programm called "philo" that simulates the [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem) in a slightly modified way using threads an mutexes.

 Tested on macOS Monterey.